Psychoanalytic Seminar / Clinical Case Presentations

-1. Objective of the Seminar
+1. Objectives of the Seminar

 To provide trainees with an integrated theoretical instrument that gives a coherent structure for understanding psychological phenomena and undertaking clinical practice.
 The seminar:

-explores how meanings, values, thoughts, affects, desires, fantasies, intentions, and actions arise from the nature of the body, the bodily experience and the interaction with the environment.
+Explores how meanings, values, thoughts, affects, desires, fantasies, intentions, and actions arise from the nature of the body, the bodily experience and the interaction with the environment.

-unfolds the inner structures within which these functions emerge, starting at the moment of birth and continuing throughout life.
+Unfolds the inner structures within which these functions emerge, starting at the moment of birth and continuing throughout life.

-focuses on the application of the concepts to clinical work in a sequential, cumulative and graded in complexity approach.
+Focuses on the application of the concepts to clinical work in a sequential, cumulative and graded in complexity approach.